 Meaning of Debt Financing

 Business is in continuous need of funds for working capital needs or for incurring capital expenditures.
-In such scenarios, when the business borrows money from the lenders at a fixed or floating rate of interest and for a fixed span of time, it is termed as debt financing.
-The sources of debt financing for a company include banks, credit union, etc.
+In such scenarios, when the business borrows money from the lenders at a fixed or floating rate of interest and for a fixed span of time, it is termed debt financing.
+The sources of debt financing for a company include banks, credit unions, etc.

 Let us learn further about the sources of debt financing.

 Loans are the most common and popular mode of debt finance for a company.
 Businesses borrow money from commercial lenders like banks by keeping some collateral security against the loan; it can be recourse or non-recourse debt.
 Loans from banks and other commercial lenders are for a fixed period, and business needs to pay regular interest for it.
 The loans can be for short, intermediate, or long-term, depending upon the financial requirements of the business.

 Trade credit is an arrangement in which the business can purchase the goods now and pay for them later.
 This way, the business can avail of debt financing for the short term.
 Trade credit is a good mode of finance for startups as they cannot afford to obtain loans of a higher amount by placing a collateral society.

 Purchasing capital goods on installment is another type of debt financing.
 Installment purchase comprises buying an asset and making payment in pre-determined installments.
 The buyer has to mortgage its asset until makes full payment of an installment.
 A business with a higher credit rating may not have to mortgage any asset.
 Banks and finance companies provide the facility of installment purchases to the business.

 Asset-based lenders are those finance companies that lend money to the business for purchasing the assets.
 The business, in return, has to pledge its assets like inventory, accounts receivables, etc. This type of debt financing is very useful for businesses with higher inventory, account receivables, real estate, or any other asset that can be pledged.